Ako31415/FIND-CIS-analysis/methylationAnalysis/README.md

 <br/><br/>

-For the methylation a bedgraph file is needed for each parental line (B73 and each of the NAM parents) and sequence context.
+For the methylation, a bedgraph file is needed for each parental line (B73 and each of the NAM parents) and sequence context.

 Here, we will use the following name for these files: ${g}\_methylation\_\${m}.bedgraph